Tom Wren ’91 and his family celebrated Clemson’s National Championship in Turks & Caicos this year.

 There are some hard-working Clemson employees on campus this summer, but they’re a little different from your typical faculty and staff.

 It’s a small unassuming building that looks like it belongs in an earlier time.
-Many people on campus aren’t aware of its existence, and fewer have been inside.
+Many people on campus aren’t aware of its existence, and few have been inside.